alacrity-aya/Kuro/README.md

 - bugs
     - 'ctrl + c' not works for server
-    - server should keep alive when client shutdonw
     - timestamp uint64/int64

 - manager
     - the field manager in client should be an interface

-- monitor
-    - VictoriaMetrics
-    - Grafana

-- victoria metrics
-    - learn how to use it

 - rpc
     - use enum or something to describe client capabilities
     - complete service: ReportTraffic
     - offline state
+    - dynamic rule

+- victoria metrics
+    - upload config

 - control panel
     - RPC(across hosts)